browserengineering/book/book/invalidation.md

         # ...
 ```

-Here, the arguments to `BlockLayout` are a little more complicated
+This code is a little more complicated than the code that creates the
-than the ones passed in `DocumentLayout`.
-The second argument, `self`,
-is never assigned to, but `child` and `previous` both contain elements
+root `BlockLayout`: the `child` and `previous` arguments come from
-read from `node.children`, and that `children` array can change---as a
+`node.children`, and that `children` array can change---as a result of
-result of `contenteditable` edits or calls to `innerHTML`.[^or-others]
+`contenteditable` edits or calls to `innerHTML`.[^or-others] Moreover,
-Moreover, in order to even run this code, the node's `layout_mode` has
+in order to even run this code, the node's `layout_mode` has to be
-to be `"block"`, and `layout_mode` itself also reads the node's
+`block`, and `layout_mode` itself also reads the node's
-`children`.[^and-tags]
+`children`.[^and-tags] This makes it harder to know when we need to
+recreate the `BlockLayout`s.

 [^or-others]: Or any other exercises and extensions that you've implemented.

 [^and-tags]: It also looks at the node's `tag` and the node's
-    childrens' `tag`s, but a node's `tag` can't change, so I don't
+    childrens' `tag`s, but `tag`s can't change, so we don't need to
-    think of those as dependencies.
-In invalidation we care only about
+    think about them as dependencies.
+In invalidation we care only
-    dependencies that can change.
+    about dependencies that can change.

-To avoid redundant `BlockLayout` creation, recall that idempotency
-means that calling a function again _with the same inputs and
+Recall that idempotency means that calling a function again _with the
-dependencies_ yields the same result.
-Here, the inputs can change, so
+same inputs and dependencies_ yields the same result.
+Here, the inputs
-we can only avoid redundant re-execution _if the node's `children`
+can change, so we can only avoid redundant re-execution _if the node's
-field hasn't changed_.
+`children` field hasn't changed_.
+So we need a way of knowing whether

-To know whether that's the case, we're going to use a dirty flag:
+that `children` field has changed.
+We're going to use a dirty flag:

 ``` {.python expected=False}
 class BlockLayout: